Grade of ideals with respect to torsion theories: Abstract

 \section{Abstract}

-This paper deals with the notion of grade of ideals with respect to torsion theories defined via some homological tools such as Ext-modules, Koszul cohomology modules, \v{C}ech and local cohomology modules over commutative rings which are not necessarily Noetherian.
-We also compare these approaches of grade.
+In this paper we define and compare different types of the notion of grade with respect to torsion theories over commutative rings which are not necessarily Noetherian.
+We do this by using Ext-modules, Koszul cohomology modules, \v{C}ech and local cohomology modules.
+An application of these results is given.